Postoperative Critical Care Fellowship in Adult Cardiovascular Surgery 2020

 - Have excellent use of English.
-The language of Spanish language is not a requirement, but it is desirable.
+The ability to speak Spanish is not a requirement, but it is desirable.

-- Attendance to EACTS Academy courses in the past
+- Have attended EACTS Academy courses in the past

-- EACTS Annual Meeting attendance in the past
+- Have attended EACTS Annual Meetings in the past

-- Involvement in critical care or plans to do so, including potential to lead the postoperative care of patients in the current/future work environment
+- Be involved in critical care or plans to do so, including having the potential to lead the postoperative care of patients in the current/future work environment

-- Potential to disseminate knowledge to residents and fellows
+- Have the potential to disseminate knowledge to residents and fellows

 - Work in academic institution